Arthur Witman: Pictures supplement

 In October 1944, the Post assigned Witman to its Sunday supplement, Pictures magazine, printed in higher quality rotogravure with much in colour.
 For the supplement Witman produced picture essays to satisfy interest in local affairs.
 His prolific production spans St. Louis and Missouri history from the Great Depression to construction of the St. Louis Arch, and such historic events as U.S. presidential campaigns of Roosevelt, Truman, Eisenhower and Adlai Stevenson from the 1930s to the 1970s, inaugurations of Missouri governors Lloyd Stark and Phil Donnelly, speeches by Charles Lindbergh, A. Philip Randolph, Carl Sandburg, and Winston Churchill's 1946 "Iron Curtain" speech in Fulton.

 He covered cultural occasions including concerts by Igor Stravinsky, Ella Fitzgerald, and Duke Ellington.
 Such big stories were interspersed with his features on regional events such as local balls, carnivals and parades, county fairs, chowder festivals, national bird and dog field trials and fox hunts, Ku Klux Klan revivals in Georgia, the civil rights movement, a group of religious rattlesnake handlers in Kentucky, and R. Buckminster Fuller's geodesic Climatron at the Missouri Botanical Garden.

 His archive, chiefly 67,766 photographic negatives is now housed in the State Historical Society of Missouri and includes his imagery of baseball, boxing, Produce Row, steamboats, early aviation, a Negro baptism, horse racing, the unemployed, the military, war workers, union strikes, the state legislature, the Symphony, schools, scouts, colleges, the Art Museum, musicians, the police court, the public library, the city hospital, the morgue, the Zoo, and the prison.

-Art Witman's photograph of a white American audience laughing at what is clearly a very funny show was one of curator Edward Steichen's favourite images and the first one he selected for the world-touring Museum of Modern Art exhibition The Family of Man that was seen by 9 million visitors.
+Art Witman's photograph of an American audience laughing at show was curator Edward Steichen's first selected for the world-touring Museum of Modern Art exhibition The Family of Man that was seen by 9 million visitors.